Hereford, Arizona: History

 The El Paso and Southwestern Railroad, a mining road originally built by Phelps Dodge Mining Corporation, established a siding at the town around 1892, which featured a water tank and stock loading platforms.
-In the 1890s the Greene Cattle Company, after Colonel William C. Greene its owner, who bought the San Raphael del Valle, Spanish land grant.
+In the 1890s the Greene Cattle Company, after Colonel William C. Greene its owner, who bought the San Rafael del Valle, Spanish land grant.
 It comprised a general store/post office, railroad station, school, saloon, adobe houses, and his mansion.
 It was the largest cattle ranch in the Valley.
 His Stepson Frank Moson designed and created the Hereford Corrals for shipping to fulfill their shipping needs for the ranch.
 Frank Moson was also the founder/owner of the Y-Lightning Ranch of old west notoriety.

 This line continued on to the wye connection at Fairbank and the New Mexico and Arizona Railroad, and then on to Benson.
 Hereford was a common stop for travelers heading from Tombstone, 15 miles northwest, down the San Pedro River en route to Naco, Arizona and thence Mexico, approximately 14 miles away.
 The original townsite was populated until the 1950s, and the last structures disappeared in the early 1960s.
 Nothing remains of the original townsite except for a few concrete foundations and the ballasted rail bed, the rails and ties having been pulled in 2006.

 Also nearby are remains of the former Hereford Army Airfield, a World War II-era training field for light and medium bomber pilots.
 Little remains other than one concrete pad and traces of the runway tarmac in the bushes.

 The area is known for its wildlife and outdoor activities.
 Hundreds of birds and butterflies migrate through this area year round.
 The entry turnoff to the Coronado National Memorial is located in Hereford.
 The Lehner Mammoth-Kill Site, a National Historic Landmark, is located nearby.

 Hereford has the ZIP Code of 85615; in 2000, the population of the 85615 ZCTA was 6,537.